Ortopedyczne postępowanie z kręczem - wersja angielska

 • Muscular torticollis is a common congenital musculoskeletal anomaly after dislocated hip and clubfoot.

-• Incidents var ying from 0.4% to 1.9%
+• Incidence varying from 0.4% to 1.9%.

-• No predilection for either sex
+• No predilection for either sex.

 Types of Treatment